Adventurer, Award-winning Documentary Maker, Presenter & Businessman

 The Mahler Method teaches you the vital techniques to ‘be heard’ in hostile environments..

-Shaun Drummond is the Chief Executive of Metro North Hospital and Health Service, Australia’s largest public health service.
-He has been Executive Director Operations of Metro North since 2014 and has been a Chief Operating Officer in the Health Sector for 15 years.
+Shaun Drummond is Chief Executive of Metro North Hospital and Health Service, Australia’s largest public health service, and currently acting Chief Executive at Metro South HHS.
+He was Executive Director Operations of Metro North since 2014 and has been a Chief Operating Officer in the Health Sector for 15 years.
+He is the 2019 Australian Healthcare CEO of the Year.

 Shaun’s professional background is Industrial Relations and Organisational Development.
 During his career he has worked in public health systems in New South Wales, Victoria, Queensland and New Zealand.